DegefeSam/alx-low_level_programming/README.md

-This is C programming readmefile
+This is my 0x07-pointers_arrays_strings readme file